devassistant/devassistant/docs/developer_documentation/project_types.rst

 This is a list of official project types that projects should use in their ``.devassistant`` file and Creator assistants should state.
-If you choose one of the official project types, there is a good chance that Modifier and Preparer assistants written by others will work well with projects created by your Creator.
+If you choose one of the official project types, there is a good chance that Tweak and Preparer assistants written by others will work well with projects created by your Creator.

 The project type is given as a list of strings - these describe the project from